-Top Tip: If you want to have a soft looking doorstop use pebbles at the base and add stuffing to create the soft look.
+If you want to have a soft-looking door stop then consider using pebbles at the base and add stuffing around the edges.

 You can use a small amount of wadding at the base, sides, and tops to give the doorstop a softer edge, better for families with smaller children and kinder on floors.

-While this isn’t the heaviest material and solely used along it won’t stop any door from moving I still feel it is a valuable doorstop filling.
+While this isn’t the heaviest material and solely used alone it won’t stop any door from moving I still feel it is a valuable doorstop filling.
 Many doorstops are made with dual materials to help cut down costs and also great a better weight distribution.

-My only advice would be to make sure your doorstop isn’t to get wet as this can cause the lentils and beans to moulding.
+My only advice would be to make sure your doorstop isn’t going to get wet as this can cause the lentils and beans to mould.
 I would use a plastic bag to house them in, alternatively, you can use a plastic-coated material for the base.

 Many people who have made doorstops on a budget have simply used a brick from the back garden.
 It is far from the most luxurious of fillings but it is very cost-effective and simple.

 You can simply wrap it thoroughly with polyester stuffing or wadding to create a cushioned look and to create a soft barrier for toes.

 You can then place the covered brick inside the doorstop shell and sew it up.
 I would advise using alternative fillings if you have children.